gilch/hissp/docs/style_guide.rst

 The remaining rules are more a matter of that *practical consistency*.
 Exactly what rules *implement* that consistency matter much less than the consistency itself.
-Know the reasons for the rules, so you know when to break them.
+Know what the rules are for
+so you know when to break them.
-Some differences of opinion are merely taste.
+Sometimes differences of opinion come down to taste.
+Use your best judgement;
-It's not always black and white, but that doesn't mean all shades of gray are the same either.
+it's not always black and white.
+But not all shades of gray are the same either.
-Use your best judgement.

 Lisp is one of the oldest programming languages in common use.
 It has splintered into many dialects (Lissp among them),